Continental arc: Intensity of arc magmatism

 The geothermal structure in a subduction zone determines the melting rate of subduction slab and asthenosphere.
 The change in isotherm structure may have significant impact on the intensity of magmatism.
 Some factors may contribute to the change in geothermal structure: a) the change in convergence velocity of two plates in subduction zone; b) the dipping angle of subduction slab; c) the amounts of subducted low temperature materials (water and oceanic sediments); d) the mantle/asthenosphere upwelling event (slab window/slab breakoff).

 Petrology

 The petrogenesis of continental arcs is generally different from that of oceanic arcs, so more calc-alkaline and alkaline rocks can be found at a continental arc, with fewer tholeiites and low-K rocks.

-Calc-alkaline phenocryst-rich dacite, andesite and rhyolite rocks are abundant in continental arc.
+Calc-alkaline phenocryst-rich dacite, andesite and rhyolite rocks are abundant in continental arcs.
 These rocks contain hydrous minerals biotite and hornblende partially resorbed in magmatic process.
 Strongly-zoned plagioclase with sieve texture also occurs in those rocks.
-Granodiorite, tonalite and diorite are most common intrusive rocks found in continental arcs.
+Granodiorite, tonalite and diorite are the most common intrusive rocks found in continental arcs.